-Frenectomy is a procedure used to correct a congenital condition when the lingual (tongue) or labial (lip) frenulum is tight resulting in restriction of function potentially resulting in difficulty breastfeeding and other concerns such as dental, digestive and speech issues.
+Frenectomy is a procedure used to correct a congenital condition when the lingual (tongue) or labial (lip) frenulum is tight resulting in restriction of function potentially resulting in difficulty breastfeeding and other concerns such as dental, digestive, restricted airway and speech issues.
 If your lactation consultant or doctor feels that this procedure is warranted, then the following is what you can expect.

 A tight lower tongue frenum attachment may restrict the mobility of the tongue and appear as cupping or a heart shaped tongue when the tongue is elevated.
 This can result in an inability to get the tongue under the nipple to create a suction to draw out milk.
 Long term a tongue-tie can result in speech problems and/or issues later with transferring food around the mouth for chewing.
 Approximately 3-5% of the population presents with this condition.

 Babies tolerate the procedure very well and we try to ensure that discomfort is minimized.
-A topical numbing gel is placed on the frenulum for frenectomies (an incision of the frenulum attachment) and a very small amount of local anesthetic may be injected for frenectomies (frenulum tissue removal).
+A topical numbing gel is placed on the frenulum for frenectomies (a laser removal of the frenulum attachment) and a very small amount of local anesthetic may be injected for frenectomies in older patients.

 It is common for babies to cry and/ or act fussy during and after the procedure.
 Babies typically lose only a small amount of blood, if any at all.
 Once baby is numb, they are treated in our laser treatment room and immediately returned to you.
-Please feel free to nurse, bottle-feed and/ or cuddle your baby, depending on your preference.
+Once we return your baby to you, please feel free to nurse, bottle-feed and/ or cuddle your baby, depending on your preference.
 Note that it is common for babies to drool after the procedure until the numbing dissipates.

 Dr. Abramczyk recommends Hyland’s Teething Gel and any natural remedies you prefer (Arnica, Rescue Remedy, etc.)